 Every blog post that contains a data point enters the world carrying content debt.
 The liability enters the ledger on the day of publication, before a single source has time to change.

-Our SaaS blog claim attribution study scanned 575 claims across 100 SaaS blog posts.
-More than a third cited no source at all.
-Posts carrying uncited claims scored an average freshness of 97 out of 100.
+Our SaaS blog claim attribution study scanned 5,034 claims across 961 SaaS blog posts.
+31% cited no source at all, and not one publishing dashboard flagged them.
 That gap has a name: freshness theater.
 Perfect freshness scores.
 Unverifiable data.
 Every publishing metric green.

 Content debt accrues whether or not anyone is paying attention.
-A 200-post blog.
-Five data claims per post.
-1,000 individual promises to readers, most of them aging on a schedule no one set up a content maintenance infrastructure to track.
+The data claims inside a published archive age on schedules no one set, and no team in our scan had stood up a living content infrastructure to track them.

 The Claims Nobody Assigned to Anyone